U.P. Town Center

-The University of the Philippines Town Center, commonly known as the U.P.
-Town Center and abbreviated as UPTC, is a shopping center in Quezon City, Metro Manila, Philippines, managed by the Ayala Malls group.
-It opened on September 30, 2013.
+The Ayala Malls U.P.
+Town Center is a shopping center in Quezon City, Metro Manila, Philippines, managed by the Ayala Malls group.
+It was built within the University of the Philippines (UP) Diliman campus.

-Development
+History

-Ayala Land secured a 25-year lease with the University of the Philippines to develop a 7.4 ha lot in the university's campus to build a shopping mall complex.
-The lot was the former location of the U.P.
-Integrated School under the University of the Philippines Diliman.
+Ayala Land secured a 25-year lease with the University of the Philippines (UP) on January 28, 2011 to develop a 7.4 ha lot alongside Katipunan Avenue to build a shopping mall complex on where the UP Integrated School used to stand.
 The trees in the lot were not cut down, and 40 percent of the land is designated for open space.
+The UPIS was transferred at the former site of the Narra Dormitory inside UP Diliman proper.

 The U.P.
-Town Center has three phases.
-The first phase, covering 4700 sqm, is primarily for restaurants and retail stores.
-It also hosts a two-level Foot Locker store.
-The second phase, covering a 26000 sqm floor plan, contains more retail and dining outlets and was completed by May 2015.
-The third and last phase, covering 37000 sqm, was completed in 2016, containing four cinemas, including one 4DX cinema, offices, and more retail stores and restaurants, including a 2-storey H&M store.
+Town Center was developed in three phases.
+The mall opened after the first phase was completed in October 2013.
+The mall was completed in May 2016.

 Architecture

 The architectural design and master planning of the U.P.
 Town Center was done by the international architectural firm Benoy.